 6.013 Electromagnetics and Applications

-Analysis and design of modern applications that employ electromagnetic phenomena, including signal and power transmission in guided communication systems and wireless and optical communications.
-Fundamentals include dynamic solutions to Maxwell's equations; electromagnetic power and energy, waves in media, guided waves, radiation, and diffraction; coupling to media and structures; resonance & filters; acoustic analogs.
+Analysis and design of modern applications that employ electromagnetic phenomena for signals and power transmission in RF, microwaves, optical and wireless communication systems.
+Fundamentals include dynamic solutions for Maxwell's equations; electromagnetic power and energy, waves in media, guided waves, radiation, and diffraction; coupling to media and structures; resonance & filters; acoustic analogs.
 Labs include student hands-on activities from building to testing of devices and systems (e.g., antenna arrays, radars, dielectric waveguides).
 Students work in teams on self-proposed maker-style design projects with a focus on fostering creativity and debugging skills.
 6.002 and 6.007 are recommended but not required.

 This class counts for a total of 12 credits.